dev-ai-lab/aws-architect/README.md

 ![aws-snowball-storage.png](media/advanced-storage/aws-snowball-storage.png)

-- Both can be rack mounted and clustered together to build larger installation (`storage clustering`)
+- Both can be rack mounted and clustered together to build larger installation (`storage clustering`).
+Other snow family doesn't support storage clustering.
 - Edge computing/storage use case
   - process data while being generated on the edge location i.e underground without internet, ships, truck etc
   - limited access to internet or power
   - with snowball edge we can compute, run EC2 instances or Lambda at the edge
-  -
   - use case:
     - preprocessing data, ML, transcode media
 - Snowball into Glacier: